Perception isn’t always the same thing as reality, even when it comes to something as “objective” as your product’s value.

 First, what is perceived value?
-According to BusinessDictionary.com:
+According to BusinessDictionary:

 (By the way, much of this is inspired by Rory Sutherland’s Ted Talk.
 If you haven’t already, watch it.)

-The same product can mean different things to different people, and there is no such thing as objective product value, at least when it comes to actually selling products (there are objective costs associated with making the product, of course).
+The same product can mean different things to different people, and there’s no such thing as objective product value, at least when it comes to actually selling products.
+(There are objective costs associated with making the product, of course.)

-Therefore, we have this huge opportunity to influence how people feel – how they perceive our product’s value – as well as the opportunity to optimize the customer experience in such a way that the customer is delighted and we maximize our revenue.
+Therefore, we have a huge opportunity to influence how people feel—how they perceive our product’s value—as well as the opportunity to optimize the customer experience to delight the customer and maximize revenue.

 One common problem, though, at least in academic research, is the relatively ambiguous terms.
 What’s the difference between price, quality, and value?

-Let’s say that perceived value is the consumer’s overall assessment of the utility of a product based on what is received and what is given.
-This embodies more than just quality, which tends to be more product focuses.
+Let’s say that perceived value is the consumer’s overall assessment of the utility of a product based on what’s received and what’s given.
+This embodies more than just quality, which tends to be more product focused.

-You can increase your product’s perceived value without actually increasing its objective value (costs included in making it).
-You just have to change people’s perceptions, and as Rory Sutherland says, “our perception is leaky.”
+You can increase your product’s perceived value without actually increasing its objective value (i.e. the cost of making it).
+You just have to change people’s perceptions, and, as Rory Sutherland says, “our perception is leaky.”

 There are many examples of this in the real world.
-Just to name a few:
+To name a few:

 - Research shows that branded painkillers are actually more effective at reducing pain.
-They’re the same ‘objective quality’ pills, but we perceived one to be better and so it is.
+They’re the same “objective quality” pills, but we perceive one to be better, and so it is.

 - People think washing their car makes it drive better.

-- We irrationally value ‘free’ things.
-Waiting in line for hours for a free donut ($3 value) doesn’t make any rational sense – but people do it.
+- We irrationally value “free” things.
+Waiting in line for hours for a free doughnut ($3 value) doesn’t make any rational sense—but people do it.

 - Too many choices can actually reduce sales.

-One of the most common (and effective) ways of increasing perceived value is advertising.
+One of the most common (and effective) ways to increase perceived value is advertising.
 That’s largely the point of brand advertising.
-Similarly, public relations sets to attain some degree of control and influence over the public’s perception of a product/brand.
+Similarly, public relations tries to attain some degree of control and influence over the public’s perception of a product or brand.

 You can do it online, too.
-There are some pretty common and established ways of increasing your product’s perceived value (and in term, increase the amount you can charge for it).
+There are some pretty common and established ways of increasing your product’s perceived value (and in turn, increasing the amount you can charge for it).